greenwood1981/S2BGC_Decoder/Readme.md

 <p>The S2BGC decoder is designed to output a single file for each float cycle.
 Any sections missing in the .json file should be interpreted as packets that have not yet been received.
 A sample .json file is provided.
 See <a href="https://github.com/greenwood1981/S2BGC_Decoder/blob/master/example/4008_018.json">4008_018.json</a></p>

 <h3>Float Specific metadata</h3>
 <p>Each S2BGC .json file begins with a collection of float specific metadata.
-This information is meant to be updated by the user and is placed in a file in a float's subdiectory <b>data/40xx/40xx_meta.json</b></p>
+This information is meant to be updated by the user and is placed in a file in a float's subdirectory <b>data/40xx/40xx_meta.json</b>.
+Default meta information is assigned each time a new float is processed.
+The default values may be updated in <b>config/default_meta.json</b>.</p>

 ```javascript
 {